MEET THE CHEWELAH ARTS GUILD BOARD MEMBERS

 Tom has spent countless hours creating sketches, designs, ideas, and working with all facets of the arts community to find and create a performance and cultural arts center in Chewelah that not only meets the needs of a wide range of groups and individuals, but will be an important community asset and attraction in every respect.
 He has worked on this goal for nearly 15 years, most recently with Chewelah PACA (Performing Arts and Cultural Arts).

-Board Member- Diane Evans
+Secretary- Diane Evans

 I have lived in Chewelah since December of 1979.
 I have been involved in the community as a business owner and community volunteer for over thirty-five years.
 In 1999, I was asked to help form, along with a handful of others, what became, the Chewelah Arts Guild.
 These people were motivated to create an organization with and for the artists in the community, to support the creative expressions of art that were already in existence, and to share in the vision of making the arts accessible to more members of the greater Chewelah community.
 We've come a long way since that first meeting in what was called the "blue restaurant" across from the School District building.